-Timing: There are a multitude of reasons you may have for not being ready to start a family.
+Timing: There are a multitude of reasons you may not be ready to start a family.
 Some of the reasons frequently cited by egg-freezing patients are school, career, travel, and—very often—not having met the right partner yet.

 Future Family Planning: You may already have a child, but you know that by the time you're ready for more, you may be older and your ovarian reserve (egg supply) may be affected.
 By freezing when you're in your mid- to late-30s, your fertility at that point in time will be preserved for the future.

 Uncertainty: You may not know if you want children, but freezing your eggs provides you with the possibility later on if you change your mind.

 Known Medical Conditions: Certain medical conditions may impair your ability to have children: endometriosis, family history of premature ovarian failure, or treatment for cancer, to name a few.
 Egg freezing can help to keep options open for the future.

 Getting started is simple.
 The first step is to schedule a consult in which you will also schedule ovarian reserve testing.
 At your consult, you and your physician will review your current fertility and if egg freezing is a good option for you, right now.

 Shady Grove Fertility has been freezing eggs using vitrification technology since 2009, performing hundreds of cycles each year, giving us substantial experience with the process.
 Furthermore, enough time has elapsed to allow the accumulation of data for pregnancy outcomes in women returning to use their frozen eggs.
 This reassuring information is something we share with all our patients.
 We also offer the following benefits to egg-freezing patients:

 - All of our reproductive endocrinologists specialize in elective egg freezing.